pingcap/docs-appdev/en/for-hibernate-orm.md

 ## What's next?

-Learn more about using the [Hibernate ORM](http://hibernate.org/orm/).
+Learn more about how to use the [Hibernate ORM](http://hibernate.org/orm/).

 You might also be interested in [Best Practices for Developing Java Applications with TiDB](https://docs.pingcap.com/tidb/v5.1/java-app-best-practices).